OfficeDev/Project-docs-pr/project/api/CustomFieldCollection.md

 #### <a name="Remove_[CustomField]_CustomField.md__field_"></a>Remove([CustomField](CustomField.md) field)

-Removes the specified custom field from the collection.
+Removes the specified [CustomField](CustomField.md) from the collection.

 ##### Syntax